codeoverflow-org/nodecg-io-docs/docs/getting_started/install.md

 ```

 For other Linux distros you'll need the corresponding packages, just search on
-the internet how the packages are named for your specific distro.
+the internet for the packages on your specific distro.

 #### macOS